gracewashere/graysonwright.com/source/index.md

 to people with mental illnesses and chemical dependencies in their community.

-Before that, I worked as a consultant at [thoughtbot] in San Francisco, building a wide range of web applications for startups and large businesses.
+Before that I worked as a consultant at [thoughtbot] in San Francisco, building a wide range of web applications for startups and large businesses.

 I studied computer science at [Michigan State University][MSU],